mistraltechnologies/smog/README.md

 * There is a PropertyMatcher instance variable for each property to be matched.
 The PropertyMatcher is told the name of the property it is matching and takes a reference to 'this', allowing it to request to be invoked automatically during the matching process.
-* The constructor take a parameter that describes the object being matched.
+* The constructor takes a parameter that describes the object being matched.
 In this example, "an Account" is used.
 * The constructor also takes a "template" parameter that, if not null, is used to populate the matcher with values from an existing instance of the target class.
 These preset values can later be overridden using the has... methods.
 * The constructor is private.
 Instead of using it directly, two static factory methods are provided to construct